jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Int32Extensions.AreAnyBitsSet(thisint,Jcd.BitManipulation.BitMask).md

 ## Int32Extensions.AreAnyBitsSet(this int, BitMask) Method

-Tests if any bits from the bitmask are set on a [System.Int32](https://docs.microsoft.com/en-us/dotnet/api/System.Int32 'System.Int32').
+Tests if any bits from the bitmask are set on a[System.Int32](https://docs.microsoft.com/en-us/dotnet/api/System.Int32 'System.Int32').

 ```csharp
 public static bool AreAnyBitsSet(this int number, Jcd.BitManipulation.BitMask bitmask);